About This Course

 There are 11 clinical pathways to the degree of Masters in Nursing, all of which have an exit route available for the award of a Postgraduate Diploma in Nursing.
 The pathways to degree of Masters including Postgraduate Diploma exit route are all available to view in the College Calendar.

-ENTRY REQUIREMENTS PATHWAY 1: EMERGENCY NURSING
+ENTRY REQUIREMENTS PATHWAY 1: TRAUMA AND EMERGENCY NURSING

 Applicants for this MSc in Nursing, including Postgraduate Diploma exit route, should normally:

 - Hold active registration on a division of the professional register maintained by the Nursing and Midwifery Board of Ireland or be eligible for such registration as required for individual pathways.
-For the Emergency Nursing Pathway, applicants must be Registered General Nurses;
+For the Trauma and Emergency Nursing Pathway, applicants must be Registered General Nurses;

 - Have clinical practice experience (and support structures, if applicable) as required for individual pathways.
-For the Emergency Nursing Pathway, applicants must have a minimum of six months of post-registration experience (excluding courses) and at least six months experience in the speciality pathway applied for;
+For the Trauma and Emergency Nursing Pathway, applicants must have a minimum of six months of post-registration experience (excluding courses) and at least six months experience in the speciality pathway applied for;

 - Applicants must be certified in Basic Life Support (BLS);